lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 No special configuration is required.
 When you plug Cape into your BeagleBoard, it is automatically recognized by the Cape Universal function.

-You can check to see if Relay Cape is recognized with the following command.
+You can check to see if the Relay Cape is recognized with the following command.

 .. code-block::